 Sheriff’s possess the most power in their home counties and are locally elected officials that can be a thorn in the side for the federal automatons that are bent on the encroachment of freedom.
-Blocking the government overreach in this instance can set forth an example for other sheriff’s to rise up and stand strong for the people they serve.
 The ultimate solution of educating the populous on how to repel the tyranny can be accelerated with the continued support of these county servants.

 Sheriff Rogers Facebook page.

 Note: I’m not trying to convince anyone that they should drink raw milk.
 That is beyond the scope of this post.